GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 3. We can also specify the GMPEs and intensity measures within a ``.toml`` file.
 The ``.toml`` file method is required for specifying the inputs of GMPEs with user-specifiable input parameters e.g. regionalisation parameter or logic tree branch parameters.
 Note that here the GMPEs listed in the ``.toml`` file are not appropriate for our target region, but have been selected to demonstrate how GMPEs with additional inputs can be specified within a ``.toml`` file.

    The additional input parameters which are specifiable for certain GMPEs are available within their corresponding GSIM files (found in ``oq-engine.openquake.hazardlib.gsim``).
+Note also that a GMPE sigma model must be provided by the GMPE for the computation of residuals.
+If a sigma model is not provided by the GMPE, it can be specified as demonstrated below for the YenierAtkinson2015BSSA GMPE.

    The ``.toml`` file for specifying GMPEs and intensity measures to consider within a residual analysis should be specified as follows: